Montenegro Travel Guide

 If this is your first trip to Montenegro then you definitely cannot miss the walled old towns of Kotor and Budva.
 Kotor Bay is described as Europe’s ‘southernmost fjord’ and is popular for boat rides and water activities.
 Meanwhile Budva is known for its sandy beaches and iconic private island hotel, Sveti Stefan.

 Of course, Montenegro has many more amazing places to discover.
 The country is home to Tara River Canyon – the deepest canyon in Europe – and Ostrog Monastery, which is carved out of a cave in a vertical mountain cliff.
+Lake Skadar is the largest lake in Europe and very picturesque.

 In the summer you can soak up the sun on the shores of the Budva Riviera and in the winter you can hit the ski slopes of Dormitor National Park.

 With breathtaking scenery everywhere you turn, Montenegro is definitely worth putting on your bucket list.
+This Montenegro travel guide is full of inspiration and practical info to ensure you’ll have the best time!

 Quick Montenegro Tips